Altaks/NixOS-polarflake/README.md

 ```

 > [!CAUTION]
-> Once the script ends, you've installed the configuration, the last thing you need to do is to **reboot** your system.
+> Once the script ends, you've installed the configuration, the last thing you need to do is to **reboot** your system, using the `sudo reboot now` or the UI.

 > [!IMPORTANT]
 >